A User-driven Design Framework for Robotaxi: FINDINGS

-Importantly, when users do express privacy concerns, these are directed primarily at the risk of data leakage rather than at data collection itself.
-P09 stated that \textit{``Colletion is acceptable as long as the data is not disclosed or misused.''} P07 argue that \textit{``In-cabin data should ideally not be stored at all, and that if storage is unavoidable, strict guarantees against leakage are essential.''} Underlying these concerns is a broader lack of transparency.
-Users are often uncertain about whether recording access is real-time or only triggered by incidents, whether user authorization is required, and under what conditions data can be retrieved.
+Importantly, when users expressed privacy concerns, these were directed primarily at the risk of data leakage rather than at data collection itself.
+P09 stated that \textit{``Collection is acceptable as long as the data is not disclosed or misused.''} P07 argued that \textit{``In-cabin data should ideally not be stored at all, and that if storage is unavoidable, strict guarantees against leakage are essential.''} Underlying these concerns was a broader lack of data transparency.
+Users were often uncertain about whether recording access was real-time or only triggered by incidents, whether user authorization was required, and under what conditions data could be retrieved.
 P10 asked, \textit{``Can people at the dispatch center directly see what’s happening in every car whenever they want, or is the in-cabin monitoring only accessed after something is triggered, like a problem or an incident?
-For example, if I lose something and they can review the recording from that specific trip?
-Or is it the case that every car on the road can be remotely accessed at any time, with the dispatch center watching the interior in real time without us knowing?''} Users therefore express a strong expectation for explicit and upfront explanations of privacy practices, emphasizing that clear disclosure would allow them to make an informed and voluntary choice about whether to accept robotaxi monitoring.
+For example, if I lose something, can they review the recording from that specific trip?
+Or is it the case that every car on the road can be remotely accessed at any time, with the dispatch center watching the interior in real time without us knowing?''} Users therefore expressed a strong expectation for explicit and upfront explanations of privacy practices, emphasizing that clear disclosure would allow them to make an informed and voluntary choice about whether to accept robotaxi monitoring.

-At the same time, users are willing to accept data collection when it is framed as functionally necessary and socially beneficial.
-Examples include monitoring uncivil behaviors (e.g., smoking or eating in the vehicle (P04)), locating lost items (P11), ensuring passenger safety (P08), and supporting system maintenance and continuous improvement (P06).
+At the same time, users were willing to accept data collection when it was framed as functionally necessary and socially beneficial.
+Examples included monitoring uncivil behaviors (e.g., smoking or eating in the vehicle (P04)), locating lost items (P11), ensuring passenger safety (P08), and supporting system maintenance and continuous improvement (P06).